Pushkar2520/blinkit-Analysis/README.md

 - Low Growth Phase: 2011–2013, starting with only $78.1K
 - Outlet establishment grew steadily with a major spike in 2018, signaling a strategic expansion phase.

+# Final Conclusion
+The data shows Blinkit's strongest sales are driven by high-sized outlets in Tier 3 and Tier 2 locations, particularly with regular fat content products like fruits, vegetables, and snacks.
+While Grocery Stores lead in average sales and item volume, Supermarket Type 1 leads in total revenue, indicating a well-rounded retail strategy.
+Additionally, 2018 marked a key year for outlet expansion, which likely contributed to the sales growth.
+For continued growth, Blinkit should focus on expanding high-performing outlet types and optimize item categories like frozen and household goods in growing Tier 2 and Tier 3 markets.